axelvaldez/radical-companies/_posts/2024/2024-09-25-radical-how-it-evolved.markdown

  <p>Later, Doug Kirkpatrick, self-management extraordinaire, introduced me to Jose and we started to have conversations, too.</p>
  <p>Adrian, Jose, and I ended up meeting once a week for about a year and an alternative system based on <em>contributions</em> started to take shape.</p>
  <p>We also started writing <em>Radical Companies</em> (<a href="https://www.amazon.com/dp/B0CW1HV3SK" target="_blank">Amazon</a>).</p>
- <p>Before that we had checked with many people, including luminaries, but they did not have valuable or satisfactory answers, either.</p>
+ <p>We had checked with many people, including luminaries, but they did not have valuable or satisfactory answers, either.</p>

 <h1>Fiat &amp; Radical</h1>
  <p>We came up with the name Fiat, &ldquo;because I said so,&rdquo; for the system we live in.
-I had used the word Fiat once trying to explain that a CORP, LLC, LLP, and similar others, including established co-cops, were all the same, and Fiat resonated with people.</p>
+I had used the word Fiat once trying to explain that a CORP, LLC, LLP, and similar others, including co-cops, were all the same, and Fiat resonated with people.</p>
  <p>The system that we were working on we called Radical.
 No violence, no pumishing or killing the bad guys, no taking their properties, no revolution.
 It is simply an alternative.</p>

 <h1>No Boss</h1>